 Upper West SideUpper West Side

 Renowned for being the haunt of NYC royalty, the UWS is one of the most wealthy and exclusive neighborhoods in the entire city.
-It is not too surprising when you consider all its classy pre-war buildings, proximity to Central Park, and a stylish atmosphere that oozes wealth.
-The neighborhood can be surprisingly friendly, close-knit, and tranquil for all the wealth and prestige concentrated here.
+It is not surprising to consider all its elegant pre-war buildings, proximity to Central Park, and a stylish atmosphere that oozes wealth.
+The neighborhood can be surprisingly friendly, close-knit, and tranquil of all the wealth and prestige.
 It’s also far more family-friendly than you might expect.

 If you’re on the lookout for famous faces here, you might run into Jerry Seinfeld, who lives at the Beresford.
 Other famous hotshots that call the UWS home include Tina Fey, Amy Schumer, and Ellie Kemper.

 Although Manhattan is considered the main hub for celebrity residents, A-listers also live in Brooklyn.
 Especially in the picturesque neighborhoods of Brooklyn Heights and Cobble Hill.
 If you’ve ever been to the Heights, you’ll know why.
 The quaint and charming area is easily one of the most beautiful in the whole city.
 Its key draw is the quiet suburban feel, old brownstones, and peaceful East River views.
 Oh, and it’s also located right next to the Brooklyn Promenade.
 A top spot for peaceful walks and amazing views of Downtown Manhattan.

 Local celebrities include Matt Damon, who bought a $16.75 million penthouse in the neighborhood.
 Hollywood star couple Emily Blunt and John Krasinski also bought an entire floor in the same building for $11 million.
 Other star-studded locals include Paul Giamatti, Adam Driver, and Mary-Louise Parker.